Are they really good? How to spot the people with false virtue

 Far from being truly good, these individuals mislead you with a toxic sense of self-righteousness, making you believe they are virtuous.
 But as soon as they get the chance, they hurt you—leaving you dismayed and without the tools to defend yourself.
 These are not simply misguided souls; they are often toxic people wearing a mask of morality.
+For instance, they may volunteer for charity or give advice that seems wise, but behind the scenes, they manipulate situations to benefit themselves or subtly undermine others.
+These subtle behaviors can be hard to notice at first, which is why recognizing them is crucial.

 If you want to protect your mental health, you can adopt strategies to shield yourself from these individuals.
 So first, you need to recognize when you’re dealing with a so-called “good” person—someone whose behavior actually mirrors that of highly toxic people.

-How to recognize toxic people disguised as “good” individuals:
+How to recognize people with false virtue

-• They have a strong belief in their own goodness
+- They have a strong belief in their own goodness

-• They are blind to their own shortcomings
+- They are blind to their own shortcomings

-• They hold strong but narrow opinions on global issues
+- They hold strong but narrow opinions on global issues

-• They harm others without remorse
+- They harm others without remorse

-• They refuse to accept confrontation or criticism
+- They refuse to accept confrontation or criticism

-• They harshly criticize others’ behavior
+- They harshly criticize others’ behavior

-• They are manipulative and selfish
+- They are manipulative and selfish

-• They find fault in even the most insignificant, innocent details
+- They find fault in even the most insignificant, innocent details

-• They feel entitled to act in ways that are otherwise harmful
+- They feel entitled to act in ways that are otherwise harmful

-• They offer absurd justifications for their harmful actions
+- They offer absurd justifications for their harmful actions

-• And perhaps most tellingly, they never say anything negative about themselves
+- And perhaps most tellingly, they never say anything negative about themselves

 How to protect yourself from toxic people